cortexlabs/cortex/docs/deployments/predictors.md

 * [ONNX Predictor](#onnx-predictor) if your model is exported in the ONNX format
 * [Python Predictor](#python-predictor) for all other cases

-The response type of the predictor can vary depending on the user's requirements.
-Check out all [3 kinds of responses](#api-responses) that can be returned.
+The response type of the predictor can vary depending on your requirements, see [API responses](#api-responses) below.

 ## Project files